msgpo/The-dead-of-Sandboxie/README.md

 ## Download

 The latest (free) version v5.31.4 can be downloaded from [here](https://www.sandboxie.com/DownloadSandboxie).
 You can fill-in fake [eMail](https://temp-mail.org/) data to get to the real download links (I'm not permitted to post any direct download URL).
+The official forum can be found over [here](https://community.sophos.com/products/sandboxie/f/forum) (no login required).